-As defined by [NIEM Conformance Targets Attribute Specification 3.0]:
+As defined by [NIEM Conformance Targets Attribute Specification 4.0]:

 An internationalized resource identifier [RFC 3987 IRI] that uniquely identifies a conformance target.

-It will also be useful to define MPD class.

-[Definition: MPD class]

-A conformance target identifier to which a given MPD claims to conform.
-The MPD class of an MPD is established by Rule 5-9, MPD Class Determined by Conformance Target Identifier in c:mpdClassURIList, below.

 3.2.
-MPD Conformance Targets
+IEPD Conformance Target

-This specification establishes two primary MPD conformance targets: model package description and information exchange package documentation.
+This specification establishes the IEPD conformance target.

-An MPD may be constructed manually, but it is far more efficient to generate an MPD entirely or in part using NIEM-aware software tools.
-The existence of a model package description conformance target has several advantages:
+An IEPD may be constructed manually, but it is far more efficient to generate an IEPD entirely or in part using NIEM-aware software tools.
+The existence of an IEPD conformance target has several advantages:

 Facilitates the existence of many incremental states from start to finish that are checkpoints for well-formedness.